magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 `cljsbuild` is still the most used building tool for CLJS.

-I personally used `cljsbuild` quite a lot in the past and it saved me more times from headaches.
-That said, from when I recently started using `boot` and few of the tasks implemented by they community, I always prefer to stay with the `boot` building tool when I have to deal with CLJS, as this new edition of the `modern-cljs` series attests.
+I personally used `cljsbuild` quite a lot in the past and it saved me many times from headaches.
+That said, from when I recently started using `boot` and few of the tasks implemented by the community, I prefer to stay with the `boot` building tool when I have to deal with CLJS, as this new edition of the `modern-cljs` series attests.